donjade/Webshop/README.md

 # Webshop

-A webshop created with Java, Servlet, Oracle database, Bootstrap.
+A webshop created with Java, JSP, Servlet, Oracle database, Bootstrap.
+(This project should be refactored, because it contains code duplications in DAO methods)

 ## Setup